 Today we would like to introduce you to a traditional Indian dish.
-It is the roti, also called chapati, which is a flat bread made from whole wheat flour.
-In India, roti is one of the staple foods and is famous for its fluffy texture and filling effect.
+It is the roti, also called chapati, a flatbread made from barley, millet and whole wheat flour.
+In India, roti or chapati is one of the staple foods and is famous for its fluffy texture and filling effect.

 The bread goes perfectly with other Indian dishes such as curries or the famous dhal (lentil stew).

-It is traditionally made very simply with few ingredients, including freshly ground whole wheat flour.
-Because it is whole wheat flour, the roti also contains a lot of fiber and important minerals.
-The best way to grind whole wheat flour is fresh, using one of our Salzburg grain mills.
+It is made traditionally, very simple from few ingredients.
+Because it is whole wheat flour, the roti or chapati also contains a lot of fiber and important minerals.
+The whole wheat flour, barley and millet are best freshly milled with one of our Salzburg grain mills (e.g. MT12).
 Our recipe does not contain animal products and is therefore vegan.

 120 ml water